Greg Steinmetz

 Steinmetz was born and raised in Cleveland, Ohio.
-He graduated from Colgate University with a Bachelor of Arts degree in History and German, and earned a master's degree from the Medill School of Journalism at Northwestern University.
+He graduated from Colgate University in 1983 with a Bachelor of Arts degree in History and German, and earned a master's degree from the Medill School of Journalism at Northwestern University.

-Steinmetz spent 15 years working as a journalist for the Sarasota Herald-Tribune, Houston Chronicle, Newsday, and The Wall Street Journal.
-He served as the Bureau Chief for the Wall Street Journal in Berlin and London.
-He is now a securities analyst for a New York money management firm.
+Steinmetz spent 15 years working as a journalist for the Sarasota Herald-Tribune, the Houston Chronicle, Newsday, and The Wall Street Journal.
+He served as the Bureau Chief for The Wall Street Journal in Berlin and London.
+In 2023, he retired from a New York money management firm where he was a partner and a member of the board of a mutual fund.

-He is also known for a well-received biography of Jacob Fugger in which he argues that Fugger was the most influential businessman in history, and possibly the richest man who ever lived.
+In his 2015 book The Richest Man Who Ever Lived: The Life and Times of Jacob Fugger, he explores how Fugger, a banker from Renaissance, Germany, triggered the Reformation, enabled Charles V to build an empire and created the world's first low-income housing project.
+His 2022 book, American Rascal: How Jay Gould Built Wall Street's Biggest Fortune, argues Gould was as rich, ruthless and powerful as John D. Rockefeller, Andrew Carnegie and other Gilded Age contemporaries but has been largely forgotten because he didn't live long enough to build a philanthropic legacy.

+His third book, The President and the Plutocrat: Roosevelt, Mellon and the Triumph of Big Government, will appear in the fall of 2026.